 Continue reading Who else wants to visit Sydney, Australia?

 If you are looking for deals on accommodation in Sydney, it can be a pretty tough choice.
 With hundreds of hotels on offer, from basic accommodation through to 5-star luxury hotels, you really will be spoiled for choice.
+To find out more what deals are on offer in Sydney, click here.

 First you need to decide on your budget, as this is the most important criteria!
 Remember though that you can often find pretty good deals on the internet or direct with the hotel themselves, so it pays to punch above your weight a little.